 1st April 1942 saw the joint burial service permitted by the Germans for the casualties after Operation Chariot, the raid at St Nazaire. [view].
 Photos of the burial party can be seen here [view].
 A quite unique joint ceremony in a time of world war.

-April-July 1944 also saw continued operations in the Far East involving 3 Commando Brigade in the Silchar, Assam, region.
-The Bde included units from the SBS.
+April-July 1944 Continuing operations in the Far East involving 3 Commando Brigade in the Silchar, Assam, region.
+The Brigade included units from the SBS.
 The fighting in the campaign was tough and casualties high.
-Photos of some of the No 5 Commando graves from the Arakan campaign can be seen in our war graves album for Burma (Myanmar) [view].
+Photos of some of the No.5 Commando graves from the Arakan campaign can be seen in our war graves album for Burma (Myanmar) [view].